mickys/esp8266-vagrant/README.md

 https://github.com/esp8266/esp8266-wiki/wiki/Toolchain

 You will need vagrant + virtualbox installed.
-It's not tested on anything but Linux at the moment but should work wherever vagrant can be installed
+It's not tested on anything but Linux and Windows 7 at the moment but should work wherever vagrant can be installed together with virtualbox.

 Instructions